Emily Howell Warner, Aviatrix Extraordinare

 The conversion to turbine power produced an awesome improvement in performance and utility.
 The 580 could lose the critical engine at take-off on a hot day at a high altitude airport, climb to 10,000 feet and cruise faster on the remaining engine than the 340/440 predecessor could go with both engines running well.
 One drawback to the conversion was in flight control response.
 The CV-240/340/440 control response was light, while the 580 flight controls were very heavy.
 Pilots used to remark they had to work out with weights for six months to be strong enough to fly the 580.
 Others claimed there were heel marks on the lower instrument panel where pilots would have to brace themselves in order to pull back on the control column for takeoff rotation.
 Exaggerations for sure, but it points out that Emily, as a female, would surely have trouble flying the Convair 580.

-Arriving at the Frontier Training Facility, Emily was greeted by Captain Jack Robbins and Ed O’Neil.
+Arriving at the Frontier Training Facility, Emily was greeted by Captain Jack Robins and Ed O’Neil.
 The only one of the three who was confident of her ability was Emily.
 The Convair 580 simulator was sophisticated for its time.
 Of course, it did not move like the modern simulators of today.
 The 580 simulator at Frontier was able to replicate the feel and sounds of the aircraft.
 The cockpit display of the simulator was identical to that of the aircraft.
 Although motion was absent, flying the 580 simulator was still very real.
 Whether by accident or plan, Emily asked Captain O’Neil if he was going to occupy the left seat.
 This was not what O’Neil had planned.
 It had been some time since O’Neil had flown on a regular basis as managerial duties prevented his maintaining currency.
 So, he intended to occupy the observers seat.
-Robbins remarked: “Ed, that’s a good idea.”
+Robins remarked: “Ed, that’s a good idea.”
 Unable to hide his consternation, O’Neil strapped himself in the captain’s position with Emily doing likewise in the first officer seat.
-Captain Robbins ran the instructor’s panel.
-Robbins began with the explanation of the basics on the Convair 580.
+Captain Robins ran the instructor’s panel.
+Robins began with the explanation of the basics on the Convair 580.
 Certainly, she was not expected to know the aircraft systems.

 ED O’NEIL and JOHNNY MEYERS